image by Leanne Dixon

-With science-theatre ensemble Boho, I work with research scientists from institutions including University College London, the Stockholm Resilience Centre, CSIRO and the Australian Academy of Sciences.
-I’m an artistic associate of Coney (UK) and the Sipat Lawin Ensemble (Philippines).
+I work with climate and Earth System scientists from institutions including University College London, the Stockholm Resilience Centre, the Australian Academy of Science, the Wellcome Trust and Nanyang Technological University in Singapore.

 My playscript Kill Climate Deniers was awarded the 2017 Griffin Award.
-I’ve also been nominated for the Queensland Premiers Literary Award (Vampire Play, 2004) and the Max Afford Playwrights Award (Oceans All Boiled Into Sky, 2006, and Kill Climate Deniers, 2014).
+I’ve also been nominated for the Patrick White Award (44 Sex Acts In One Week, 2019), the Queensland Premiers Literary Award (Vampire Play, 2004) and the Max Afford Playwrights Award (Oceans All Boiled Into Sky, 2006, and Kill Climate Deniers, 2014).

 pic by jordan prosser

-I am a founding member of science-theatre ensemble Boho, with whom I create interactive performances based on concepts from sciences such as game theory, network theory, climate/global change and systems science.
-Boho has presented work for University College London, the Asia-Pacific Complex Systems Science Conference, the London Science Museum, the Battersea Arts Centre, TEDx Canberra, and the ACT Street Theatre.
-We are currently working with Swedish NGO Miljöverkstan, and the Earth Observatory Singapore at Nanyang Technological University.
+I am a founding member of science-theatre ensemble Boho.
+Working with research scientists, Boho creates interactive performances and workshops based on concepts from complex systems science.
+Boho has presented work for University College London, the Stockholm Resilience Centre, the London Science Museum, Earth Observatory Singapore, the Battersea Arts Centre and Swedish NGO Miljöverkstan.

 Too Many Weapons